Corporate Governance Remuneration

 The HR & Remuneration Committee has authority, within the scope of its responsibilities, to access personnel records, senior management and financial and legal advisors as appropriate.

 The HR & Remuneration Committee reports to, and makes recommendations to, the full Board in relation to each of its functions.

 Structure of Remuneration

 There are no retirement benefits, other than statutory superannuation, for Non-Executive Directors of the Company.

 In accordance with Group policy, participants in equity-based remuneration plans are not permitted to enter into any transactions that would limit the economic risk of options or other unvested entitlements.
-Details of this policy can be found in the Securities Trading Policy on the Company’s corporate website.
+Details of this restriction can be found in the Securities Trading Policy on the Company's corporate website.